Gemechis633/alx-zero_day/0x03-git/README.md

-This file is about 0x03_git Project in ALX SE Training.
+This file is about 0x03_git Project in ALX SE Training so cool!